TFFN vs. THHN

 Where Will You Use the Wiring?

 Where you plan to use the wiring also makes a difference.
 For instance, if you need cables for inside light or appliance fixtures, you must use TFFN, which has a rating for fixtures.
 THHN is too thick and inflexible for this use.
-However, the smaller sizes of TFFN cable do not suffice for large main or branch circuits.
+However, smaller TFFN cables do not suffice for large main or branch circuits.

 What Gauge Do You Need for the Project?